BYUtheDBA/SQL_to_Snowflake_Export_Tool/README.md

 - Auto map proper datatypes.
 - Perform date type conversion

   if COPY DATA is checked (checked by default)
-- Export the data into files in 10MB batches into a temp folder.
+  - Export the data into a temp folder as flat files broken in to chunks (10MB - 100MB).
   - Create an internal stage in the target Snowflake database & Upload the files
   - Copy the uploaded files into the proper table in snowflake.

 <br><br>